Germencik

-Germencik is a town and a district of Aydın Province in the Aegean region of Turkey.
+Germencik is a municipality and district of Aydın Province, Turkey.
+Its area is 394 km2, and its population is 44,172 (2022).

 Geography

 Germencik is located in the middle of the fertile Büyük Menderes (Meander) plain, inland from the Aegean coastal town of Kuşadası, on the Aydın-İzmir highway 25 km from the city of Aydın.
 It is also the junction of the İzmir-Aydın-Afyonkarahisar and Ortaklar-Söke railway lines.

-Until the 1950s the plain was a swampy area subject to regular flooding and Germencik grew as people moved from the wet lands into the town.
+Until the 1950s, the plain was a swampy area prone to regular flooding and Germencik grew as people moved from the wet lands into the town.
 Today Germencik itself is a small town of 12,000 people, astride the Izmir-Aydın highway, providing high schools, a hospital, a library and other services for the surrounding district.
 There are more health centres and primary schools in the villages of the district.